Black Friday sale on now! Save 20% on all plans https://cdn.skillshark.com/uploads/2020/04/30194503/ico-arrow.svg

 • As the player begins to sprint to the cone, you should release the ball.
 The player must maintain visual contact with the ball throughout to ensure a successful catch.

-See the wide-receiver catching drill in action
+See this softball outfield drill in action

 Knee tap bunting drill